TH 3501

 Class Expectations:

 Attendance Policy: This course involves practical hands-on efforts of each student enrolled.
 Attendance each day the course meets is expected.
-If attendance becomes a problem, role will be taken each day.
+Role will be taken each day.
 Without prior arrangement, each absence beyond five will result in the lowering of the final grade.

 Grading Policy: